 This news has been confirmed by the Agricultural and Processed Food Products, Export Development Authority, which comes under the Ministry of Commerce.

-You may be knowing, because of coronavirus pandemic, where immunity booster is a paraphrase being discussed everywhere to take control of the deadly virus and there comes the name “ Lemon” because lemon helps in immunity in addition to rich in Vitamin C.
+You may be knowing, because of coronavirus pandemic, where immunity booster is a paraphrase being discussed everywhere to take control of the deadly virus and there comes the name “ Lemon” because lemon helps in immunity in addition to its richness in Vitamin C.

-For your information, Lemon (Citrus limon (L.)) is a species of fruit from the flowering plant family Rutaceae (citrus family) that originated from Asia.
-But now, lemon are grown commercially worldwide in tropical, semi-tropical and warm temperature countries.
+For your information, Lemon (Citrus limon (L.)) is a species of fruit from the flowering plant family Rutacae (citrus family) that originated from Asia.
+But now, lemons are grown commercially worldwide in tropical, semi-tropical and warm temperature countries.
 This fruit shares the same family as many other well-known fruits including oranges, grapefruit and limes.

 The flavour of lemon can be described as being aromatic of rose, lavender and pine with a slight note of herbaceous.
 The compound which is important for producing lemon flavour is citral.